hapijs/hapi/docs/Reference.md

 form, and upon successful authentication, receive a reply with a session cookie.
 Subsequent requests containing the session cookie are authenticated
 (the cookie uses [Iron](https://github.com/hueniverse/iron) to encrypt and sign the session content) and validated via the provided `validateFunc` in case the cookie's encrypted content requires validation on each request.
-Note that cookie operates as a bearer token and anyone in possession of the cookie content can use it to imperssonate its true owner.
+Note that cookie operates as a bearer token and anyone in possession of the cookie content can use it to impersonate its true owner.
 The `'cookie`' scheme takes the following required options:
 - `scheme` - set to `'cookie'`.
 - `cookie` - the cookie name.
 Defaults to `'sid'`.
 - `password` - used for Iron cookie encoding.
 - `ttl` - sets the cookie expires time in milliseconds.
 Defaults to single browser session (ends when browser closes).
 - `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
 Defaults to `false`.
-- `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacts.
+- `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `false`.
 - `redirectTo` - optional login URI to redirect unauthenticated requests to.
 Defaults to no redirection.
 - `appendNext` - if `true` and `redirectTo` is `true`, appends the current request path to the query component of the `redirectTo` URI using the parameter name `'next'`.
 Set to a string to use a different parameter name.
 Defaults to `false`.